PGScatalog/pygscatalog/pgscatalog.calc/README.md

 | `pgscatalog-ancestry-adjust` | Adjust calculated PGS in the context of genetic ancestry | [README](https://pygscatalog.readthedocs.io/en/latest/how-to/guides/ancestry.html)  |

 If you want to write Python code to work with PGS data, the library may be helpful for you.

-Please note this package doesn't contain functionality to calculate a PGS from target genomes and scoring files.
-Instead, it's focused on aggregation and normalisation.
-If you want to do automatic PGS calculation check out the [PGS Catalog Calculator](https://github.com/PGScatalog/pgsc_calc), which uses these tools internally.

 ## Installation